Der-Henning/tgtg/README.md

 ### Running

+When the scanner is started it will first try to login to yout TGTG account.
+Similar to loging in to the TGTG app, you have to click on the link send to you by mail.
+This won't work on your mobile phone if you have installed the TGTG app.

-When the scanner is started it will send a test notification on all configured notifiers.
+After successfull login the scanner will send a test notification on all configured notifiers.
 If you don't reveive any notifications, please check your configuration.

 ## Developing